kia900/cleaning_data_project/README.md

 Here are the steps:

-I. GENERATE DATA FROM TRAIN DATA: This step makes a data frame of the mean and standard deviation from the Train data.
+I. GENERATE DATA FRAME TRAIN_DATA: This step makes a data frame of the mean and standard deviation from the Train data.
 It will also have 2 added columns for the subject and their activities.

 II.
-GENERATE DATA FRAME FOR TEST DATA: This step is the same as I, but for the Test data.
+GENERATE DATA FRAME TEST_DATA: This step is the same as I, but for the Test data.

 III.
-MERGE DATA FRAMES: TRAIN-TEST: This step merges data frame generated from I&II.
+MERGE DATA FRAMES: TRAIN_TEST: This step merges data frame generated from I&II.

 IV.
 GENERATE SUMMARY TABLE: makes a summary table of the merged data frame.